Super Bowl XLVIII

 Seattle led 22–0 at halftime and ultimately went up 36–0 before allowing Denver's first and only score on the final play of the third quarter.
+The Seahawks set a record by making the first seven scores of the game; previously the record was four.
 The 36–0 lead was by far the largest shutout lead in Super Bowl history; the previous record was 24–0, shared by the Miami Dolphins over the Minnesota Vikings in Super Bowl VIII and the Washington Redskins over the Buffalo Bills in Super Bowl XXVI.
 Seahawks defensive end Cliff Avril scored a safety on the first play from scrimmage.
 They became the first team in a Super Bowl to score on a safety (12 seconds into the start of the game which set the record for the quickest score), a kickoff return for a touchdown (12 seconds into the second half), and an interception return for a touchdown.
 The Broncos were held to almost 30 points below their scoring average.
-Broncos quarterback Peyton Manning, a five-time NFL Most Valuable Player (MVP) award winner, threw two interceptions in the first half.
-Seahawks linebacker Malcolm Smith, who returned one of those interceptions 69 yards for a touchdown, recovered a fumble and made nine tackles, was named Super Bowl MVP.
+Broncos quarterback Peyton Manning, a five-time NFL Most Valuable Player (MVP) award winner, one of which during the 2013 season, threw two interceptions in the first half.

+The game was the first time since Super Bowl XXV 23 years prior that the #1 scoring offense (Broncos) went up against the #1 scoring defense (Seahawks).
+It was the fifth Super Bowl where the winning team outscored the losing team in every quarter.
+In addition, it was the first time the winning team scored over 40 points while holding the opponent team to under 10 in the Super Bowl.
+Seattle also tied the 1992 Dallas Cowboys for the third-largest blowout in Super Bowl history.

-In the United States, the game was televised by Fox; with an average audience of 111.5 million viewers that peaked at 115.3 million during the halftime show featuring Bruno Mars, the game was briefly the most-watched U.S. television broadcast of all time, until it was surpassed by Super Bowl XLIX the following year.
+In retrospect, Super Bowl XLVIII is considered among the worst Super Bowls due to the game's one-sidedness from start to finish.
+However, the Seahawks' 2013 defense is often regarded as one of the greatest defenses in NFL history following the game.
+In the United States, the game was televised by Fox; with an average audience of 111.5 million viewers that peaked at 115.3 million during the halftime show featuring Bruno Mars.
+The game was briefly the most-watched U.S. television broadcast of all time, until it was surpassed by Super Bowl XLIX the following year.
 The game's inaugural Spanish-language telecast on Fox Deportes was also the highest-rated Spanish-language cable telecast outside of soccer.

-Seattle also tied the 1992 Dallas Cowboys for the third-largest blowout in Super Bowl history, behind Super Bowl XXIV in 1990, a 55–10 San Francisco 49ers victory over the Denver Broncos, and Super Bowl XX in 1986, a 46–10 Chicago Bears victory over the New England Patriots.
-This was also the first time since 1991 that the #1 scoring offense (Broncos) went up against the #1 scoring defense (Seahawks).
+The Seahawks would make their third Super Bowl appearance the following year, and ultimately lost to the Patriots 28-24.
+This game is their latest Super Bowl appearance as of the 2024 season.